2006 Kentucky elections: Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election in 2006.
 Democrats maintained their majority, picking up five seats.

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.

 The Kentucky Supreme Court consists of seven justices elected in non-partisan elections to staggered eight-year terms.
 Districts 1, 2, 4, and 6 were up for election in 2006.
 Additionally, a special election was held in District 5.